Right now only, you can buy the course for a 10% discount.

 Assessment & Analysis Methodology

-Once collected, this data must be analysed meticulously using advanced analytical tools specifically designed for risk assessment.
+Once collected, this data must be analysed meticulously using advanced analytical tools specifically designed for financial risk management.
 The analysis helps determine the likelihood of each identified danger occurring along with its potential impact on the bank’s operations.

 Mitigate